Modified on Tue, 12 Nov at 12:27 PM

 Note!
 At the time of writing, there is only one product version of Ferroamp's Solar String Optimizer (SSO), a Single 8 kW version.
 Designed for use with one PV string per SSO.
 However, special rules apply when connecting solar panels to the SSO that have a higher current than 12.5A.
 For stable operation with high Impp strings above 12.5A, the limit of 720 Vmpp must be reduced by 80V per ampere above 12.5A according to: 720V - 80*(Impp - 12.5A).

-Therefore, there are two versions in PV*SOL:
+Therefore, there are three versions in PV*SOL:

 1. Solar String Optimizer Single 8kW (12.5A) - Max 12.5A on the selected solar panel and 720V Vmpp